EtienneCClarke/Escrow_Factory/README.md

 # Escrow_Factory
-A contract factory for escrow contracts between a buyer and seller.
+A contract factory which is deployable to the etherium blockchain.
+It generates smart contracts that act as escrow between a buyer and seller.